Viki-coding/ADHD-Self-Assessment/README.md

 As shown in the testing sheet below we navigated around our site and manually tested all available features and input fields to ensure they were working as intended.

-We carried out various intentsive testing and entered various inputs to see if any errors occured.
+We carried out various intensive testing and entered various inputs to see if any errors occurred.
 Many errors were fixed and works well without any bugs.

 FEATURES TESING: